Can I Use a Heating Pad While Pregnant?

 Conclusion

-Q1: Can I use a heating pad on my stomach while pregnant?
+Q1: Can I use a heating pad on my belly while pregnant?

 Q2: Can I use a heating pad on my back while pregnant?